joostkremers/pandoc-mode/docs/index.md

 Pandoc accepts both a singular and a plural variant (e.g., `input-file` and `input-files`), where the singular variant takes a single argument, while the plural variant takes a list. `pandoc-mode` always works with the plural variant, so it ignores the singular variant.
+For a list of options that `pandoc-mode` recognised, do
+`C-u M-x pandoc-view-settings`, or `C-c / C-u S` in a buffer with `pandoc-mode` enabled.

+Apart from the change in settings files, there are a few features that `pandoc-mode` 3.0 no longer supports, because the functionality that they provided is now provided by Pandoc directly.
+These are `@@`-directives, file-local variables for Pandoc settings, and master files.

-Second, `@@`-directives are no longer supported.
-They were added to `pandoc-mode` in order to extend Pandoc’s Markdown syntax, but since then, filters were introduced to Pandoc, which have the same goal but with two big advantages compared to `@@`-directives.
+`@@`-directives were added to `pandoc-mode` in order to extend Pandoc’s Markdown syntax.
+Pandoc has long since added support for filters, however, which have the same goal but with two advantages compared to `@@`-directives.
 Because filters modify the internal document structure, they are much more powerful than `@@`-directives, which can basically only add text.
 And because they are part of Pandoc, they can be used without Emacs.

 To replace `@@`-directives, you will need to create filters for the directives that you used.
 Pandoc supports two types of filters: [JSON